Streamlined Domestic Offshore Procedures – Quick Facts

 - Overseeing the proper amendment of three years’ of tax returns, which is particularly important in the case of less-common types of foreign assets including retirement plans, annuities, closely-held business interests, etc.

 - Preserving attorney-client privilege.
 Any information provided to a non-attorney can and will – if necessary – be obtained by the IRS.
-Hiring a tax attorney preserves your rights.
+Hiring and working directly with a tax attorney preserves your rights.

-- Preparing all of the necessary documents in the submission, which include the amended returns, FBARs, Form 8938s, and all supplementary Streamlined Disclosure documentation including penalty calculation,
+- Preparing all of the necessary documents in the submission, which include the amended returns, FBARs, Forms 3520, 3520-A, 5471, 8621, 8865 and 8938, and all supplementary Streamlined Disclosure documentation including the penalty calculation.

-Streamlined Domestic Offshore Procedures tax attorney Andrew L. Jones is highly qualified to provide you swift, effective and highly confidential representation for your voluntary disclosure:
+Streamlined Domestic Offshore Procedures tax attorney Andrew L. Jones is highly qualified to provide you swift, effective and fully-confidential representation for your voluntary disclosure:

 - He has guided dozens of clients through the collective disclosure of over $27 million in previously-unreported foreign assets; the median disclosure was $360,000 (numbers as of 1/29/2015).